timmcginley/Agile/Concepts/Requirements/README.md

 # Building Requirements
 >Building Design and Engineering is not possible without requirements for the building.
 We know requirements are important, but how should we capture, store, check and maintain them?

 To test the [Agile Prototypes] we develop in this course it is important that we have clearly defined requirements.
 This can be challenging as we are 'designing in the future'.
-Therfore the requirements for your project like the futures you are designing them in, are unknowable.
+Therfore the requirements for your project, like the futures you are designing them in, are unknowable.
 <!--- 2023 SPECIFIC - PLEASE CHAECK IN FUTURE ITERATIONS!!! -->
 That is why in [A1] we asked you to define your near, mid and far futures.